Top Tips to Get You & Your Classroom Back-to-School Ready

 • Homework policy?

 Be ready to provide information to parents at Open House/BTS Night.
-How will you continue to communicate with the parents/guardians as a whole?
+How will you continue to communicate with parents/guardians throughout the year?
 Weekly newsletters?
 Paper or digital?
 Any sites or apps (Google classroom, Class Dojo, etc.)?

 FREE Class Newsletter